ATIS.cloud

 Definition: a point cloud, technically

 A point cloud is a discrete set of data points in space.
-Each point position has a set of Cartesian coordinates (X, Y, Z).
-Points may also carry additional information: RGB colors (when the scanner has a camera), surface normals (the direction the surface faces at that point), intensity, timestamps, classification (ground vs vegetation vs building, for outdoor LiDAR).
-Source: buildingSMART community and the Wikipedia reference page on Point Cloud.
+Each point position has a set of Cartesian coordinates (X, Y, Z), and may carry several extra attributes depending on the scanner.

 How point clouds are created